Cart 0

 As our youth population grows our directors are excited to include seasonal fellowship opportunities outside of the church building.

-Our child and youth leaders and volunteers go through a thorough child protection process, including background checks and safeguarding training and there are always two approved adults in every classroom.
+Our child and youth leaders and volunteers go through a thorough child protection process, including background checks and safeguarding training.
+There are always two approved adults in every classroom.
 Contact us for a copy of our Safety Policies.